Exceptional ideas, extraordinary people

-You’ll be the first one to know about new challenges as they’re added.
+You’ll be the first one to know about new Challenges as they’re added.

 Global Impact Challenges (GICs) are annual incentive competitions held in partnership with sponsor organizations worldwide and organized by geography and theme.
 These challenges are an open call to entrepreneurs, technologists and scientists with the most innovative ideas for moonshot innovations and startups that can positively impact a billion people in 10 years.
-The winner of each challenge receives a full sponsorship to attend our transformational Global Solutions Program.

 You’re an ideal candidate if you: